Marina del Pilar Ávila: Controversies

-Governor Marina del Pilar has not been exempt from controversies during her term in office, both in public opinion and in reports by local media and citizens.

 One of the main criticisms against her has been her frequent trips outside the state of Baja California, particularly to Mexico City, where she often attends unofficial meetings with political groups from her party.
 However, these trips have been justified by the governor’s office as legitimate since they are carried out outside her official work schedule.
 Records show that she has made 46 official trips within Mexico and 6 abroad, some of which coincided with events organized by the Morena party.
 Some of the trips for party-related matters did not fully align with official duties, and most occurred during the presidential campaign of Claudia Sheinbaum.
 The itineraries and expenses of most of these trips have been classified for public security reasons.

 During the 2022 Mexican presidential recall referendum, the National Electoral Institute, through its Complaints and Denunciations Commission, ordered Governor Marina del Pilar to remove several publications that were considered electoral propaganda, violating the electoral silence period.
 Similar incidents were reported during the 2024 Mexican general election, when complaints were filed by the National Action Party and citizens between May 15 and 24, alleging that the governor promoted electoral propaganda and political endorsements in official communications during the electoral process.

 In 2024, journalist Gustavo Macalpin was dismissed live on air during his program Ciudadano 2.0 by Channel 66 director Luis Arnoldo Cabada, without prior notice.
 Although the reasons were not officially confirmed, the dismissal was reportedly related to political criticism and comments made about Governor Marina del Pilar and her husband, Carlos Alberto Torres Torres, who was appointed as Coordinator of Strategic Projects for the Tijuana City Council and mentioned as a possible candidate for mayor of Tijuana in 2027.
 The dismissal was described as an act of censorship and violence.
 During a press conference, president Claudia Sheinbaum expressed her disapproval if the firing had been motivated by criticism of the governor and asked Marina del Pilar to reinstate the journalist to his program.

 In 2025, the United States government reportedly revoked the tourist visas of Governor Marina del Pilar and her husband, Carlos Alberto Torres Torres, who also served as Coordinator of Strategic Projects for the Tijuana City Council and is affiliated with Morena.
 The measures were reportedly linked to alleged investigations into money laundering and connections to drug cartels.
 As a result, she became the first sitting Mexican official to be denied entry to the United States.
 Weeks before this case became public, Colombian President Gustavo Petro stated that his own U.S. visa had also been revoked shortly before he was scheduled to attend meetings with the World Bank Group and the International Monetary Fund.

+On 22 June 2026, an audio recording of Ávila Olmeda was leaked.
+In it, she is heard actively pursuing the restoration of her U.S. visa.
+She later defended the legitimacy of those efforts.